SidhuK/WardenApp/README.md

 **Created and maintained by [Karat Sidhu](https://x.com/karat_sidhu)**

----

-## ⚠️ Disclaimer

-This is my first Swift app, so please bear with me as I continue to work on bug fixes and improvements.
-I bear no responsibility for any data loss - please backup important conversations.

----

 ## 📄 License

 This project is **100% open source** and licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.

-**Key License Points:**

-- Commercial use allowed
-- Modification allowed
-- Distribution allowed
-- Private use allowed
-- Must include copyright notice
-- Must include license text

----

 <div align="center">